jlvFlores/Portfolio-v2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Credit is given to those who deserve it.
+> I would like to thank those who have motivated me to keep on fighting despite how tough the journey may become

-I would like to thank those who have motivated me to keep on fighting despite how tough the journey may become.
+I would also like to thank Victor who revised my portfolio and gave me some pointers on how to improve it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>